sijuswamy/RCOEM_Session/README.md

 # RCOEM_Session
-Notebooks related to the session
+This repository contains the `ipython` notebooks related to the topics discussed in the session.